-The Pula - Piran service was operated by Trieste Lines.
+The Pula - Piran service is operated by Trieste Lines.

-The Pula - Piran route is no longer running and there are currently no direct alternative ferry services between Croatia and Slovenia either.
+The Pula - Piran route is no longer available with Direct Ferries.
 Please browse our route, port, destination or ferry company pages to see if there is an alternative option or follow the links on this page for further information.